How Does Identity Theft Happen? (and How To Avoid It)

 The Bottom Line: Prevent Identity Theft and Protect Your Entire Family

 The damage from identity theft can be staggering.
 Even worse, it’s rarely a one-time ordeal.
-Almost 30% of all people who have their identities stolen are repeat victims [*].
+The latest data shows that almost 50% of all people who have their identities stolen are repeat victims [*].

 To keep yourself and your entire family safe from identity theft, you need to be proactive.
 Here are a few ways you can make yourself a less-attractive target to identity thieves and cybercriminals: